-The majority of API exams contain pretest questions.
-Pretest questions are newly written or recently revised questions that must be vetted by the candidates before being approved and used for scoring.
-Visit our Certifications page for specific question numbers per program.
+API 510, 570, 653 and 1169 exams contain pretest questions.
+Pretest questions are newlywritten or recently revised questions that must be vetted by the candidates before being approved and used for scoring.
+The API 510, 570, and 653 exams have 125 scored questions, plus 25 pretest questions, while the API 1169 exam has 100 scored questions, plus 15 pretest questions.

 Using pretest items on an exam does not impact scoring or test taker performance since test takers are unable to identify which questions are scored and which are not.
-The minimum passing scaled score is calculated based on the scored items.
-API utilizes the statistical method of equating in order to maintain the same level of exam difficulty and accordingly establishes passing grade for all exams.
-The same number of pretest questions appear on all tests for all candidates, so each test taker receives the same fair experience.
+Exam grading is based on the number of correct responses.
+The minimum passing score is calculated based on the scored items, and each scored item is worth 1 point.
+API utilizes the statistical method of equating in order to maintain the same level of exam difficulty.
+The equating process takes into account that a specified amount of test questions are "pretest" and accordingly establishes passing grade for all exams.
+The pretest questions appear on all tests for all candidates, so each test taker receives the same fair experience.